Narcotics Anonymous

 What occurs at a Narcotics Anonymous meeting?

-There are different types of NA meetings.
-Before making the decision to go to one, it’s beneficial to commit to trying at least three different meetings.
 The reason for this is that an NA meeting on one day will feel different to an NA meeting on another day.

 One of the main goals of NA is to make people feel welcome.
 Newcomers will be invited to speak.
-There is no pressure, however, for a person to give their name or to speak if they don’t want to.
-Hence, the “anonymous”.

 There are three types of NA meetings:

-- 12 Step-based.
-These meetings are focused on one of the 12 Steps and people are invited to share their experiences of how they are finding that particular step in relation to their recovery journey.
+- 12 Step-based – These meetings are focused on one of the 12 Steps and people are invited to share their experiences of how they are finding that particular step in relation to their recovery journey.

-Format of meetings
+Format of Narcotics Anonymous meetings

 The three types of meetings mentioned above will fall into one of these two formats:

-1. Open meetings
+1. Open Narcotics Anonymous meetings

-An open meeting is where anyone is invited to attend an NA meeting.
 This is an excellent space for NA members to invite the people they care for to be a part of the group.
-This provides the opportunity for the addicted person to share their experiences of addiction to people they care about in a safe environment.

 Open meetings are also useful to attend if a person is interested in finding out more about what NA meetings are like.

-2. Closed meetings
+2. Closed Narcotics Anonymous meetings

-Closed meetings are only for those who are NA members.
-Those who are on the recovery path.
 This includes people who are addicted to drugs who haven’t been to an NA group before, but who want to quit taking drugs.

-The 12 Steps of NA
+The 12 Steps of Narcotics Anonymous

-The 12 Steps are the same as the 12 Steps for Alcoholic Anonymous with the exception that “addiction” replaces any “alcoholism” references.
-The steps refer to a “higher power”, this doesn’t mean God for every person who attends NA.
+The steps refer to a “higher power”, but this doesn’t mean God for every person who attends NA.
 (More on this coming up.)

-The 12 Steps are:
+The 12 Steps followed at Narcotics Anonymous

 - We admitted we were powerless over our addiction, that our lives had become unmanageable.